 - It streamlines the process because after removing the bottleneck your process starts working efficiently and maintaining the continuous flow.

-- It helps in reducing inventory in between the process steps and makes the process flow smooth.
+- It helps in reducing inventory in between the process steps and makes the process flow smoothly.

-- The entire process of bottleneck analysis helps in increasing the knowledge of that process and workflows so that in the future organization can take information-based decisions which may stop the more bottleneck from occurring.
+- The entire process of bottleneck analysis helps in increasing the knowledge of that process and workflows so that in the future organizations can make information-based decisions that may stop the bottleneck from occurring.